 While eating a well-balanced diet is one of the best ways to stay healthy, it’s also useful to know some incredible health benefits of sushi.
-I love sushi and I have a hard time turning down it because it’s so tasty.
+I love sushi, and I have a hard time turning it down because it’s so tasty.

 1. Protect your heart

 Eating sushi regularly has been shown to improve heart health.
 Rolls with brown rice give you a hit of the whole grains that keep your cholesterol levels under control.

 You can also add a bit of avocado (or cucumbers) and eel for omega-3 fatty acids, which help to keep your heart healthy.
 Make sure you avoid using and eating soy sauce and sugary sauces, regardless of how delicious they are.

 2. Sushi is fortified with important trace minerals